ni/grpc-labview/README.md

 ## Building the server binaries
 To build the binaries for the scripting tool or the gRPC server see [Building](docs/Building.md) for instructions.

+## Contributing
+Contributions to grpc-labview are welcome from all.
+See [Contributing](Contributing.md) for instructions.